-Later on in the afternoon of that first day, I was able to then meet the young man for the first time – and, let me speak directly from the heart, it was one of the best experiences in my life.
+Later on in the afternoon of that first day, I was able to then meet the young man for the first time – and, speaking directly from the heart, it was one of the best experiences in my life.
 I was able to spend perhaps 10 minutes in his company, without him knowing who I was, and he charmed me immediately.
 I had already learnt about his many layers, but the layer I saw that afternoon made me connect with him in a powerful way that I hadn’t fully expected.
 I was overwhelmed with a sense of love and responsibility for him, and made me willing to wait however long it took to have him as part of my life … and for me to be a part of his.

 The social workers involved in the young man’s care have arranged a meeting with me straight after the Panel where the recommendation (hopefully) will be positive.
 At this meeting, we’ll be making arrangements for the introduction period itself.
 He’s already fully aware of the plans for him to be adopted – the foster carers have done a brilliant job preparing him for him – but the discussion will be around when precisely to tell him, and how soon after that introductions will begin.

 When he is told, he’ll be given a welcome book from me that gives him the first sense of his new family.
 This kind of book can differ according to each family’s design, but the core principle is always the same; it’s a visual guide for the child to see what his new family looks like.
 It doesn’t have to contain absolutely everyone, as that would be rather overwhelming for a young child to have to absorb, but picking out a few key people that he will see regularly is absolutely key.